Glass art: Techniques and processes

 Several of the most common techniques for producing glass art include: blowing, kiln-casting, fusing, slumping, pâté-de-verre, flame-working, hot-sculpting and cold-working.
 Cold work includes traditional stained glass work as well as other methods of shaping glass at room temperature.
 Cut glass is worked with a diamond saw, or copper wheels embedded with abrasives and polished to give gleaming facets; the technique used in creating Waterford crystal.

-Fine paperweights were originally made by skilled workers in the glass factories in Europe and the United States during the classic period (1845-1870.)
+Fine paperweights were originally made by skilled workers in the glass factories in Europe and the United States during the classic period (1845–1870.)
 Since the late 1930s, a small number of very skilled artists have used this art form to express themselves, using mostly the classic techniques of millefiori and lampwork.

 Art is sometimes etched into glass via the use of acid, caustic, or abrasive substances.
 Traditionally this was done after the glass was blown or cast.
 In the 1920s a new mould-etch process was invented, in which art was etched directly into the mould so that each cast piece emerged from the mould with the image already on the surface of the glass.
 This reduced manufacturing costs and, combined with a wider use of colored glass, led to cheap glassware in the 1930s, which later became known as Depression glass.
 As the types of acids used in this process are extremely hazardous, abrasive methods gained popularity.

-Knitted and felted glass
+Knitted glass

 Knitted glass is a technique developed in 2006 by artist Carol Milne, incorporating knitting, lost-wax casting, mold-making, and kiln-casting.
 It produces works that look knitted, though they are made entirely of glass.

-Chinese artists Zhengcui Guo and Peng Yi premiered a technique of felted glass or "glelting", with positive critical reviews, at the 2015 Ha You Arts Festival.